cdoremus/deno-blog/posts/Using_Preact_Signals_with_Fresh.2022-11-01.md

 ### Setup

 As of Fresh version 1.1, when you [create a new fresh project](https://fresh.deno.dev/docs/getting-started/create-a-project) the signals libraries are automatically added to the import map file.
-If you are updating a Fresh project to use Signals, then add the following lines to the `imports` section in your import map:
+If you are updating a Fresh project to use Signals, add the following lines to the `imports` section in your import map:
 ```json
 {
   "imports": {